artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab0/README.md

 <img width="1421" height="510" alt="image" src="https://github.com/user-attachments/assets/3e2e5eea-0eb5-4c78-b577-e00844b8cc20" />

 The VM can be installed in the usual virtualization software, such as VirtualBox or VMWare.
-Install one of those and import the VM (you can follow a tutorial on the Internet).
-The screenshots in this tutorial are for VirtualBox.
+Install one of those programs and import the VM (the screenshots in this tutorial are for VirtualBox).

 Finally, run the VM, check that the boot is successful, and log into Linux using the user and password **rvfpga**.
 If the boot gives problems, try changing the USB version of the VM from 2.0 to 1.1, or the memory amount used by the VM.